 - 8. Select cell A19 and replace the text Total with: Average - 9.
-Select the cell that contains the zero in the total row, cell K19, under the % heading.

-- 10. Use the menu button \mathbf{v} to select None from the drop-down list, which removes the 0. - 11.
-Move one cell to the left, to cell J19 below the exam totals.
+Select the cell that contains the zero in the total row, cell K19, under the % heading. - 11.
+Move one cell to the left, to cell J19 below the exam totals. - 13.

-- 12. To find the average exam grade, click the menu button → and select Average from the drop-down list. - 13.
 Decrease the decimal places to show only one decimal. - 14.
-Go to Table Tools \rightarrow Design and in the Table Style Options group, click the Last Column checkbox and change the table style to Blue, Table Style Medium 13.
-Only certain table styles have different last column shading, Medium 13 being one of them. - 15.
-Save your work.
+Go to Table Tools→Design and in the Table Style Options group, click the Last Column checkbox and change the table style to Blue, Table Style Medium 13.

+Only certain table styles have different last column shading, Medium 13 being one of them.

+15. Save your work.